‘Cancer Slayer’ Shannen Doherty Says ‘Maggie’ Saved Her Life

 A photo posted by ShannenDoherty (@theshando) on

-Self reports that Shannen Doherty is nearing the end of her radiation treatments and, even as the Charmed actress admits the process has been exhausting, she still forces herself to pursue an active lifestyle.
+Self reports that Shannen Doherty is nearing the end of her radiation treatments, and even as the Charmed actress admits the process has been exhausting, she still forces herself to pursue an active lifestyle.
 In fact, Shannen says exercise and physical activities have given her an added advantage in fighting her cancer, throughout her entire ordeal.
 As if to provide proof of her claims, Ms. Doherty just recently posted a video of herself performing a hip hop routine in her dance class.

 “You can see how tired I am here but I’m still moving!
 Any movement is so good during treatment, not just for the body, but for your mind as well,” Doherty wrote in the caption for the video.

 Shannen isn’t speaking out of turn, either.
 Doherty is supported in her opinion of the positive effects of exercise by Susan Gilchrist, M.D.
-Self sought out Gilchrist, who is the associate professor of Clinical Cancer Prevention at The University of Texas MD Anderson Cancer Center, to learn if mobility and exercise really do have a positive effect on cancer cells.
+Self sought out Gilchrist, who is the associate professor of Clinical Cancer Prevention at the University of Texas MD Anderson Cancer Center, to learn if mobility and exercise really do have a positive effect on cancer cells.

 “Exercise has been shown to improve fatigue, sleep patterns, and quality of life in those undergoing cancer,” confirmed Dr. Gilchrist.